ananas-analytics/ananas-examples/Extension/README.md

 # Extension

-> For now this example only works in command line mode.
+> For now this example only works in command line mode with minimal Ananas version 0.10.0

 > Extension feature is current in beta.

 This example demonstrates how to use ananas extension in an Ananas project.
-Currently it does not works from Ananas Deskopt.
+Currently it does not work from Ananas Desktop.
 You need to use Ananas CLI to try it.

 All commands in this doc are executed from current example directory.